Mint Extract

 Fresh Mint Leaves: If you don’t have fresh mint growing in the backyard, you can check the farmers market for the freshest possible version.
 If all else fails, you can use a bundle of mint from your grocery store.
 The fresher the better as the volatile oils in the mint leaves responsible for flavor do evaporate during storage.

-If you don’t have access to Everclear, you can use vodka or rum.
+If you don’t have access to Everclear, you can use high proof vodka or rum.
 Be sure to choose a quality brand, to ensure that off flavors don’t present in your extract.
 Many people recommend the cheapest bottle you can find, and I disagree.
 Quality inputs equals quality outputs!

 How To Make Mint Extract